 When your child starts school, there is so much information to take on board and remember.
 We hope that within this section of our website, we will be able to answer most of your questions and reassure you at this time.

 As a parent, you may want to watch the videos by yourself first and then watch parts with your child that show them more about their classroom or elements that you think they may be anxious about.

-Don’t forget to look at our home learning page, as there are lots of home and fun friendly activities for you to do over the summer in the nursery and reception sections.
-There are also some universal links to ideas to support children with starting school from the BBC.
+Don’t forget to look at our home learning page, as there are many home and fun-friendly activities for you to do over the summer in the nursery and reception sections.
+There are also some universal links to ideas to support children starting school from the BBC.

-If you have any questions about your child starting school, however big or small, please do not hesitate in contacting us through the tab on the right.
-A member of school staff will endeavour to respond within 72 hours.
+If you have any questions about your child starting school, however big or small, please do not hesitate to contact us through the tab on the right.
+A member of the school staff will endeavour to respond within 72 hours.

 Learning Through Play